My son doesn’t want to go to uni. He doesn’t love learning. He doesn’t seem to apply himself to life in the way that I would so love him to.

-What is it that YOU want that your deferring responsibility to your child for?
+What is it that YOU want that you’re deferring responsibility to your child to create or be?

 What does your child’s choices and behaviours get for YOU?

-Of course you’re still the mammy or the daddy or whatever role you play and you have an amazing opportunity to influence them…and you WILL influence them whether deliberately or not and whether positively or not; so get clear about the influence you want to have, the impact you want to make on them and then BE that.
+Of course you’re still the mammy or the daddy or whatever role you play and you have an amazing opportunity to influence them…and you ARE influencing them whether deliberately or positively or not; so get clear about the influence you want to have, the impact you want to have on them and then BE that.

 Our young people are watching and learning from our every action so being YOUR best will encourage them to be THEIR best.
-Lead with love.
+Look within.
+The easiest way for your child to love themselves is to for you to love yourself.
+Lead with love and compassion.
 Shine.
 Make your own story so compelling that they want to be a part of it.